w3c/webextensions/proposals/secure-storage.md

 - **Proposal 1:** The browser provides a way of storing keys exclusively, and simply retrieves these from the system level APIs.

 - **Proposal 2:** The browser accepts arbitrary data from an extension.
 Where possible, this is simply stored using the system level APIs.
 When the system only provides key storage, the browser transparently generates a key and uses this to encrypt the data.
+A polyfill for this proposal is available [here](secure-storage-polyfill.js).

 In both cases data can only be read by the extension that stored it.